grpc/proposal/L68-core-callback-api.md

 gRPC core will now support a new completion queue type called `GRPC_CQ_CALLBACK`.
-Although this is called a completion queue because it supports the semantic interface of `grpc_completion_queue`, operations in this will never be queued in this structure.
+Although this is called a completion queue because it supports the semantic interface of `grpc_completion_queue`, operations will never be queued in this structure.
 Instead, a completion will cause a user-specified function to be called.

 The tags injected into this completion queue are still of type `void*` so as not to affect the API of RPC operation initiation functions, but these will be interpreted by the library.
-These tags *must* point to a struct of type `grpc_completion_queue_functor` which has two user-provided members:
+These tags *must* point to a C89 struct of type `grpc_completion_queue_functor` which has two user-provided members:

 * `void (*functor_run)(struct grpc_completion_queue_functor*, int)` : a pointer to a